How to Spot and Avoid Financial Scams This Holiday

 In some cases, scammers include QR codes in the packages, which, if scanned, can lead to malicious websites intended to steal your personal information or install harmful software on your device.

-To protect yourself from a brushing scam, don’t scan unknown QR codes, monitor your accounts for suspicious activity, change passwords frequently, and report any unexpected packages to the appropriate vendors or authorities.
+To protect yourself from a brushing scam, avoid scanning unknown QR codes, monitor your accounts for suspicious activity, change your passwords frequently, and report any unexpected packages to the relevant vendors or authorities.

 How To Be a Fraud Fighter During the Holidays